Last modified: 26 Feb 2018 19:55

 |Session||First Sub Session||Credit Points||15 credits (7.5 ECTS credits)|

-Two formative assessments of different aspects of written Arabic language, and one formative assessment of oral Arabic language.
+Weekly formative assessments of different aspects of written Scandinavian language.